fujiwara/s3mover/README.md

 The time format used in the S3 key.
 The default is `2006/01/02/15/04`, which is formatted as Go's [`time.Format`](https://pkg.go.dev/time#pkg-constants).

+s3mover uses a local time to determine the time the file was created.
+If you want to use UTC, set the `TZ` environment variable to `UTC`.

 ### `-gzip`

 If specified, the file is compressed with gzip before uploading.